 When the space for the modification log runs out, InnoDB uncompresses the page, applies the changes and recompresses the page.
 If recompression fails (a situation known as a compression failure), the B-tree nodes are split and the process is repeated until the update or insert succeeds.

-Generally, InnoDB requires that each B-tree page can accommodate
+Generally, MySQL requires that each B-tree page in an InnoDB

-ON, the InnoDB storage engine checks the maximum row
+ON, MySQL checks the maximum row size during

 CREATE TABLE or